Official Web Site of ASHRAE SSPC 135

-Here are links to several companies that provide hardware and/or software that can be used to implement a BACnet communication capability.
+Here are links to several companies that provide hardware and/or software that can be used to develop/implement/test BACnet communication capabilities.

 - Cimetrics In addition to its BACnet routers, OPC Server and BAS-o-matic and BACnet Explorer installation tools, Cimetrics offers a BACnet protocol stack called BACstacTM as well as a BACnet "System on a Chip" from Loytec.
 For details, click here.

 - FieldServer Technologies FieldServer offers a family of ProtoCessor - OEM Protocol Modules that support BACnet, LON, Modbus and a variety of other protocols.
 Check out the ProtoCessor website by clicking here.

 - INTEGRATED INTEGRATED offers a variety of products to get connected to BACnet with simple interfaces.
 Their website can be accessed by clicking here.